 Yes, there are variations to this teaching.
 For example, the temple teachers were not saying that Jesus was the Messiah.
 They were still waiting for the Messiah.
 And of course, when Roman Catholic teachers assumed this teaching, they merely added Jesus as the Messiah, but then he had to come again.

 So it is virtually the same teaching.
 And this is why Peter, James, and John took Jesus aside to ask this question of Jesus.
-Because of the sectarian institutional teaching, they were assuming Jesus was predicting the end of the world as so many others were at that time.
+Because of this long-standing doctrine, they were assuming Jesus was predicting the end of the world as so many others were at that time.

 But Jesus was not doing this.
 He was not predicting the end of the world.
 This is why he was warning them about the false predictions of so many other charlatan teachers.

 Is Jesus predicting the Jewish-Roman wars?

 For a period of over sixty years - from about 60 A.D. to about 120 A.D. - the Romans slaughtered the Judean people in what is now referred to as the Jewish-Roman Wars.

 The problem with this description is that the Jewish-Roman Wars were more genocide than warfare.
 The Jews had very few weapons while the Romans had legions of well-armed soldiers.
 The Jews were outnumbered and out-weaponized by a long shot.

 But the Judean people kept rebelling against the cruel Roman rule.
 So whenever there was a rebellion by the Judean people, the Romans would respond by basically slaughtering that town or region.
-This included, around 66 A.D., Jerusalem.
+This began around 66 CE in Jerusalem.